Last updated October 14, 2021

 Bars & Restaurants

-Bars and restaurants are open for lunch and dinner but a maximum of 6 people can eat together at the same table in the yellow regions listed above.
+Bars and restaurants are open for lunch and dinner but a maximum of 6 people from different households can eat together at the same table indoors.
 Everywhere else there are no such restrictions.
-Only in the white regions it is possible to dine inside, everywhere else restaurants and bars can only have outside tables.
+Only in the white regions it is possible to dine inside, in yellow regions restaurants and bars can only have outside tables.

 Please note walk-ins are possible but we advise making reservations if you want to dine outside due to limited outdoor capacities.
 We are happy to make recommendations and help with reservations.